EXPLAINER: Hong Kong mass arrests chill democracy movement

 WHAT HAPPENED?

-Police detained about 50 people, far more than in previous cases under the 7-month-old national security law.
+Police detained about 50 people, far more than in previous cases under the 6-month-old national security law.
 Those targeted appeared to include all candidates who had run in an unofficial opposition primary last year ahead of an expected election for Hong Kong’s legislature.
 City leader Carrie Lam later scrapped the election, citing the coronavirus pandemic.
 Activists called her move a thinly veiled attempt to thwart expected opposition gains.

 HOW CAN A PRIMARY BE A THREAT TO NATIONAL SECURITY?

-Note: This story has been corrected to show that the age of the security law is six months, not seven months.